okx-code/BrainfuckSubstitutor/README.md

 # BrainfuckSubstitutor

-BrainfuckSubstitutor (or BFS for short) is an extension of Brainfuck that allows you to substitute parts of the code for characters.
+BrainfuckSubstitutor (also known as *BF Substitutor* or *BFS*) is an extension of Brainfuck that allows you to substitute parts of the code for variables.

+There are two ways to write a program: In succinct mode, or in verbose mode.

 Programs are written first by assigning code to variables, like such: